 The Federal Reserve is the fiscal agent of the U.S. Treasury.
 Major outlays of the Treasury are paid from the Treasury's general account at the Federal Reserve.

 The Treasury's receipts and expenditures affect not only the balance the Treasury holds at the Federal Reserve, they also affect the balances in the accounts that depository institutions maintain at the Reserve Banks.
 When the Treasury makes a payment from its general account, funds flow from that account into the account of a depository institution either for that institution or for one of the institution's customers.
-As a result, all else equal, a decline in the balances held in the Treasury's general account results in an increase in the deposits of depository institutions.
-Conversely, funds that flow into the Treasury's account drain balances from the deposits of depository institutions.
-These changes do not rely on the nature of the transaction.
-A tax payment to the Treasury's account reduces the deposits of depository institutions in the same way that the transfer of funds does when a private citizen purchases Treasury debt.
-Both actions result in funds flowing from a depository institution's account into the Treasury's account.
+As a result, a decline in the balances held in the Treasury's general account results in an increase in the deposits of depository institutions, all else being equal.
+Conversely, funds that flow into the Treasury's account, such as from a tax payment, drain balances from the deposits of depository institutions.

 Foreign Official Deposits

 U.S. law allows foreign central banks and several international organizations to maintain dollar-denominated deposit accounts at the Federal Reserve.
-These balances are reported in the line "Foreign official" deposits in the liability sections of tables 1, 8, and 9 of the H.4.1 statistical release.
+These balances are reported in the line "Foreign official" deposits in the liability sections of the H.4.1 statistical release.
 An increase in foreign official deposits held at the Federal Reserve generally reflects a net transfer of dollars from depository institutions to the accounts of the foreign central banks and thus a reduction in deposits of depository institutions.
-Foreign official deposits held at the Federal Reserve have increased since the end of 2008, but they remain small relative to the overall size of the Federal Reserve's balance sheet.
+Foreign official deposits held at the Federal Reserve are small relative to the overall size of the Federal Reserve's balance sheet.

-U.S. law allows a number of government-sponsored enterprises (GSEs) to maintain deposit accounts at the Federal Reserve.
-Like the U.S. Treasury, these GSEs use their accounts to receive and make payments, which include receipts from issuing debt and payments for redeeming maturing debt.
-An increase in the line "other deposits" typically reflects a transfer of funds from depository institutions to one or more of these GSEs; thus, an increase in "other deposits" ordinarily is matched by a reduction in deposits held by depository institutions.
+U.S. law allows a number of government-sponsored enterprises (GSEs) and Designated Financial Market Utilities (DFMUs) to maintain deposit accounts at the Federal Reserve.
+Like the U.S. Treasury, the GSEs and DFMUs use their accounts to receive and make payments, which include receipts from issuing debt and payments for redeeming maturing debt.
+An increase in the line "other deposits" typically reflects a transfer of funds from depository institutions to one or more of these institutions; thus, an increase in "other deposits" ordinarily is matched by a reduction in deposits held by depository institutions.